-Members can find a copy of their rights and responsibilities in their Member Handbook or on www.nhpri.org in the Current Members section.
+Members can find a copy of their rights and responsibilities in their Member Handbook.

 Neighborhood promises to work with our primary care providers and other health care professionals to provide our members with the highest quality health care services.

 Member Rights